Desno365/Desno365.github.io/minecraft/portal2-mod/index.md

 ## Informations

-This mod try to bring the features of the famous PC game "Portal" in Minecraft Pocket Edition.
+This mod tries to bring the features of the famous PC game "Portal" in Minecraft Pocket Edition.
 If you don't know what Portal is look at [this link](http://lmgtfy.com/?q=portal) for more informations about the game.

 With this mod you can craft the Portal Gun and then shoot!<br>
 You can teleport yourself everywhere with these portals.<br>